yongkiyoon/yongkiyoon.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year Ph.D. student in economics.
-(Now: University at Albany, SUNY Albany)
+I am a Ph.D. candidate (expected in 2026) in economics at University at Albany, SUNY Albany.
-My main interest is applied econometrics and health economics.
+My main interest is econometrics and health economics.
 Specifically, I am interested in the causal inferences!

 ### Publications